-Why Do Businesses Need an Adwords Management Service?
+Why Do Businesses Need an Adwords or Google Ads Management Service?

 If you are an attorney, a doctor, or a big-budget business, your time is probably limited.
-Anyone can set up their own Google Ads campaign, but it takes someone with experience and expertise to get the best return on your investment.
-If your time is better spent with your clients or patients, you might want to consider an Adwords Management Service.
+Anyone can set up their own Google Ads campaign, but it takes someone with experience and expertise to get the best ad revenue and return on your investment.
+If your time is better spent with your clients or patients, you might want to consider a Google Ads Management Service.

-Here are a few of our clients that benefitted from our Adwords Management Service:
+Here are a few of our clients that benefitted from our Adwords or Google Ads Management Service:

 The Plastic Surgery Center